 Rule Two: Don’t Forget About Urgency Questions!

 Just like pain questions (which get a lot of attention among salespeople), you can also create urgency in sales with urgency questions (which sadly go under-appreciated), and just like digging for pain, salespeople can dig for urgency, too.

 Here are a few urgency questions you can use right away:

-“Do you set weakly, monthly, or quarterly performance goals?
+“Do you set weekly, monthly, or quarterly performance goals?
 How often do you hit them?”

 Purpose: Identify how often the prospect will have to admit this challenge to teammates.
 The more they have to do it, the more urgently they will try to fix it.

 “How might solving this challenge right now impact the other priorities the organization has?”